bwilker/wilkersite2/content/authors/admin/_index.md

 - Visitors
 ---

-I'm a professor of political science at SUNY Oneonta who has interests in law and courts.
+I'm a professor of political science at [SUNY Oneonta](https://suny.oneonta.edu/) who has interests in law and courts.
 He teaches a range of public law courses--Law Courts and Politics, Civil Rights and Liberties, and American Constitutional Development--US Government and research methods.
 I am also interested in R and data visualization.

 Born in Wichita, Kansas and raised in Texas, I have lived in upstate New York for the last 30-plus years.
 I enjoy cycling and wandering around taking photos with my wife Jennifer.
-I am the board of the Schenectady Greenmarket.
-Come visit us on Sundays from 10am - 2pm.
+I am the board of the [Schenectady Greenmarket](https://www.schenectadygreenmarket.com/).
+Come visit us on Sundays from 10 a.m. - 2 p.m.

 On wilkersite, I hope to explore some of my interests with occasional posts and information about my teaching.